 The speeches from organizers and supporters at the South Park Blocks before and after the march were clearly the more substantial part of the protest.
-The crowd of mostly women of all ages listened to stories about harassment, sexual violence, the experience of the trans community, and a quick lesson in consent by a representative from Sex Positive Portland.
+The crowd of mostly women of all ages listened to stories about harassment, sexual violence, experiences from the trans community, and a quick lesson in consent by a representative from Sex Positive Portland.

 Elle Stanger, one of the organizers and featured speakers, stepped up to the microphone in unexpected apparel considering the event: unrevealing street clothes.
 This, she explained, is exactly what she was wearing the last time she was harassed by men on the street.
 It happened two days ago while she was carrying groceries.

 “…that’s my point.
 I’m never asking for it.
 Whether I’m standing on a street corner, riding a bus, driving a car, or breastfeeding in public.
 In a swimsuit, or in pants and a vest.
 And it never matters what I’m wearing when I’m harassed, I know that it just shouldn’t happen.
 And that’s what Slutwalk means to me,” Stanger said in an emailed statement that reflected what she said at the event.

 There have plenty of detractors to Slutwalk, which was bound to happen after its sudden rise as a global movement.
 There have been debates over whether the approach of women marching topless will bring the right kind of attention, whether the basic tenets of the movement are correct, or even whether the name of the movement itself inherently excludes others.

 Many of these detractors are against the tone of “slutwalk.”
-They don’t like that encourages female sexuality or “promiscuity,” or that it might suggest that misandry is an appropriate response to harassment and sexual violence (who are mostly men).
-I saw no man-hating at this event, and I think the claims that Slutwalk uses naked female bodies to gain media attention are missing the very simple point that the women in Portland were trying to make.
+Many don’t like that encourages female sexuality or “promiscuity,” or that it might suggest that misandry is an appropriate response to harassment and sexual violence (which is mostly perpetrated by men).
+I saw no man-hating at this event, and I think the claims that Slutwalk uses naked female bodies to gain media attention are missing the very simple point that the women in Portland were trying to make: